Loner1536/Forge/README.md

     Exposes imperative helpers: open, close, toggle

-One Forge per UI root is recommended.
+One Forge ONLY is VERY recommended.
 Rules
-Rule	Description
+    parent	Child app closes automatically when parent closes parentGroup	Leave Empty if target Tree doesnt have one attach	anchors child tree to parent

-parent	Child app closes automatically when parent closes detach	Prevents automatic anchoring to parent exclusiveGroup	Only one app in the group may be open index	Sets ZIndex of the app container
+    exclusiveGroup	Only one app in the group may be open index	Sets ZIndex of the app tree

 Rules are reactively enforced when visibility changes.
 Render Groups